ttnick/ttnick.github.io/about.md

 later that year.
 I am currently in the last year of my master program.

-When I started at university, my main interests in the area of computer science were web development, mainly in PHP -- obviously, that is where my screen name came from (and yes I have some sort of regrets for that).
+When I started at university, my main interests in the area of computer science were web development, mainly in PHP -- obviously, that is where my (former) screen name came from (and yes I have some sort of regrets for that).
 However, that changed as theoretical computer science hit me.
 Especially I became obsessed with automata theory and formal languages.
 I find it still very pleasent to think of regular expressions or bisimulation games.
 Recently, my focus has shifted towards mathematical optimization.
 Convex optimization problems and methods are quite a big deal to me.
 This area of computer science and maths have both, interesting applications in e.g. operations research with mixed-integer programs, and also theoretically e.g. in algorithmic game theory (I omitted the whole big data and machine learning stuff on purpose here).

 In my freetime, I am a passionate ultimate frisbee player.
 My team are the [Frizzly Bears Aachen](http://www.frizzlybears.de).
 I also love watching